 We match the pitches, building up a memory of the pitch and finally developing the ability to hold a sound in the abstract.

 Play the brown bells in sequence.
-Take three brown bells at random (but not the first and the last as they are an octave which is difficult to distinguish).
+Take three brown bells at random (but not the first and the last as the difference of one octave is difficult to distinguish.
 Place them in a different order in front of the brown set.
 Play one of the now-unpaired white bells and try to find it’s match amongst the isolated three, strike the white bell after each strike of the brown ones.
 When you find a match place it in front of the space it used to occupy.
 When all three have been paired test them with their pair as a control.
 Replace them.
 Play the whole sequence.

 Invite the children to try.
 Later pair more than three sets and finally mix the bells with flats and sharps.